okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/index.md

 Ensure your org is configured for the password factor by completing the steps in [Set up your Okta org for password factor only use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).

-### Step:  Set up your Okta org for multifactor use cases
+### 1: Set up your Okta org for multifactor use cases

 Ensure your org is configured for a multifactor use case by completing the steps in [Set up your Okta org for multi-factor use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multifactor-use-cases).

 > **Note:** Ensure your app integration is configured to use **Password + Another factor** in the app integration's **Sign On Policy** rule section.

-### Step:  Set email as the only factor enabled for password recovery
+### 2: Set email as the only factor enabled for password recovery

 1. In the Admin Console, go to **Security** > **Authenticators**.
 1. On the **Authenticators** page, click **Actions** and then **Edit** for the **Password** authenticator.